tlongers/doccydoc/sphinx/source/persons_extra.rst

 Persons Extra
 =============

-"Persons Extra" is used to extend the data in the :doc:`persons` format to include a person's social media and other online accounts, official webpages, and media materials containing information about how they look and sound.
+The "Persons Extra" data capture format is used to extend the data in the :doc:`persons` format to cover a person's social media and other online accounts, official webpages, and media materials containing information about how the person looks and sounds.

 It also serves the purpose of grouping resources that are *ipso facto* - resources that are valuable in themselves, and not only as sources for other data points.
 This provides the Staff Analyst with a collection of audiovisual media resources that can be used to identify and further research the person.
-For convenience, some of the data usually captured in sources is treated as sustantive data by this format.

 Person Extra: Name
 ------------------

 **Description**

-Full name of the person, including given, patronym and surnames, as already recorded in the ``person:name`` field of the "Persons" sheet.
+Full name of the person, including given, patronym and surnames, as already recorded in the ``person:name`` field of the :doc:`persons` sheet.

 **Type of field**